Suzuki Vitara Car Lease

+This Vitara is Suzuki’s idea of what a small Crossover should be, fashionable but not entirely fashion-led.
+In other words, there’s a bit of substance mixed in with the style and this model’s all the better for it.
 With a choice of petrol or diesel, front or four-wheel drive and styling that's more assured than anything Suzuki has brought us before, it looks to be a strong contender.

-Suzuki offers two engines in the Vitara, a petrol and a diesel, both 1.
-6-litre 120PS units capable of 62mph from rest in 11.
-5s en route to 112mph.
+Suzuki offers two engines in the Vitara, a petrol and a diesel, both 1.6-litre 120PS units capable of 62mph from rest in 11.5s en route to 112mph.
 The petrol’s fun, revvy and comes with a slightly stiffer suspension set-up.
 The diesel though, has much more pulling power and overtaking potential.
 Either way, this is one of the best-handling small Crossover models in the class, with a great ride and handling balance that could be further perfected by slightly more feelsome steering at speed.
 With the ALLGRIP 4WD variants, you get a ‘Drive Mode Select’ system that allows you to choose ‘Auto’ and ‘Sport’ settings for tarmac use and ‘Snow’ and ‘Lock’ options to help you through poor conditions.